isabelroses/website/content/custom-lib-nixossystem.md

   if class == "darwin" then (eval // { system = eval.config.system.build.toplevel; }) else eval;
 ```

-Now techincally if we wanted we could remove `inputs` and move `inputs'`,
-renaming it to `inputs` and making it a specialArg.
-Since they will function
-virtually the same way but with reduced code.

 ## Conclusion

 And that's it!
 We have a fully functional `mkSystem` function that can replace